 Plaintiffs in product liability suits may receive compensatory damages, including payment for medical expenses, loss of income, and pain and suffering.
 Plaintiffs may also be awarded punitive damages and attorneys' fees.
 In some cases, a group of product liability claims may be consolidated into a class action lawsuit.
 Such a suit may be feasible when all plaintiffs have suffered similar injuries from the same product.

 Product liability is covered under a general liability policy.
 It is covered in conjunction with liability for work you have completed.
 The combined coverage is called products-completed operations liability.
 This coverage is included in Coverage A, Bodily Injury, and Property Damage Liability.

 Businesses that manufacture potentially hazardous products, such as pharmaceuticals or insecticides, may have difficulty obtaining product liability coverage from a standard insurer.
-Such businesses may need to purchase this coverage separately from a specialty insurer.
-A surplus lines broker can help locate insurers that offer this coverage.
+These kinds of businesses may need to purchase coverage separately from a specialty insurer.
+A surplus lines broker can help locate insurers for that kind of coverage.